YuanXinCherry/Comprehensive_reID_Baseline/Dataset/VIPeR.md

->D. Gray, and H. Tao, "Viewpoint Invariant Pedestrian Recognition with an Ensemble of Localized Features," in Proc.
-European Conference on Computer Vision (ECCV), 2008.
+>D. Gray and Tao, H., “Viewpoint Invariant Pedestrian Recognition with an Ensemble of Localized Features”, in ECCV '08: Proceedings of the 10th European Conference on Computer Vision, Berlin, Heidelberg, 2008, pp. 262–275.
 >
->D. Gray, S. Brennan, and H. Tao, "Evaluating Appearance Models for Recognition, Reacquisition, and Tracking," Performance Evaluation of Tracking and Surveillance (PETS).
-IEEE International Workshop on, 2007.
+>D. Gray, Brennan, S., and Tao, H., “Evaluating Appearance Models for Recognition, Reacquisition, and Tracking”, in 10th IEEE International Workshop on Performance Evaluation of Tracking and Surveillance (PETS), 2007.